squarecandy/woocommerce-stripe-security/README.md

 **Create a restricted Stripe API key**

+* Login to your Stripe Dashboard and go to [Developers > API Keys](https://dashboard.stripe.com/test/apikeys)
+* Click **+ Create restricted key**
+* Give your key a meaningful name.
+Maybe "WooCommerce Key" or something similar.
+* If you can see a "Connect Permissions" column, set everything to "None".
+If you don't use Stripe Connect on your account, consider contacting support to get help having the feature fully disabled/removed.
+Basically, unless you're building a custom webapp where you have B2B customers that are going to have their own stripe accounts with their own banks attached, you don't need it and shouldn't risk someone getting permission to use it in malicious ways.
+* In the regular "Permissions" column, set all permissions to "None" except the following:
+    * Apple Pay Domains: Read
+    * Charges: Write
+    * Customers: Write
+    * Disputes: Write
+    * Events: Read
+    * Ephemeral keys: Read
+    * PaymentIntens: Write
+    * PaymentMethods: Write
+    * Products: Write
+    * Shipping Rates: Write
+    * SetupIntents: Write
+    * Sources: Write
+    * Tokens: Write
+    * Checkout Sessions: only set to Write if you plan to use the Stripe Checkout feature.
+    * Webhook Endpoints: Read
+    * Radar: Write
+* Click **Create key**

+_Note: The settings above are still experimental.
+Please help us test them and report back in the Issues cue._

 ## Part 2: Install the keys via wp-config instead of storing in the database